user202729/plover_websocket_server/README.md

 For example `{"stroke": ["S-"]}` (note that invalid keys are silently dropped), or `{"translation": "abc"}`.

-Note: to avoid Plover being controlled by a malicious website, you should set some secret key, and add the secret key into the sent content.
-For example `{"stroke": ["S-"], "secretkey": "mysecretkey"}`.
+Note: to avoid Plover being controlled by a malicious website, you should set some other than default key, and add the secret key to the request header 'X-Secret-Token'.

 If there's some error during the execution, it will be silently ignored and printed on stderr.